codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p6.md

 The PUBLISH handler is the longer of our handlers, but it's fairly easy to follow

-- create the topic if it does not exists
+- create the topic if it does not exist
 - based upon the QoS of the message, it schedules the correct ACK (PUBACK for an **at least once** level, PUBREC for an **exactly once** level, nothing for the **at most once** level)